1967 Intercontinental Cup: Aftermath

 Racing Club's victory was acclaimed throughout Argentina, even by supporters of rival clubs.
 Racing Club's defender Basile described the win as an "immense joy that for me as a player was the greatest I ever experienced", noting that even fans of arch city-rivals Independiente celebrated.
 The Racing Club players all received a new car as well as their promised £2,000 bonus.

 Celtic returned to Scotland, with chairman Robert Kelly referring to the game as "an ugly, brutal match containing no football."
 He also expressed disappointment that Celtic "descended to that level [of Racing Club] to defend themselves."
 A few days later the Celtic board of directors fined every player £250 for their behaviour in Montevideo.
 Reports of the Racing Club players' bonuses only added to the ignominy.

 Press coverage of the Montevideo match was scathing.
-Reuters described the match as "a bar-room brawl with soccer skills abandoned for swinging fists, flying boots and blatant body checking".
+Reuters described the match as "a bar-room brawl with football skills abandoned for swinging fists, flying boots and blatant body checking".
 L'Équipe described the match as a "sad, lamentable spectacle".
 They noted that "the Argentinians started the hostilities" but pointed out that Celtic "made use of every opportunity to return the blows".
 The Argentine magazine El Gráfico praised Rodolfo Pérez Osorio’s "good refereeing, particularly given the atmosphere of violence that prevailed throughout the match".

 Subsequent Intercontinental ties would frequently descend again into violence.
-The following year's clash between Manchester United and another Argentinian side, Estudiantes, was again marred by constant cynical play on the part of the South Americans.
-Worse violence would follow in the 1969 tie between Estudiantes and AC Milan, where Milan's Pierino Prati was knocked unconscious and Nestor Combin was battered by several Argentinian players - breaking his nose and cheekbone - before being dragged semi-conscious off a stretcher and arrested by Argentine police on trumped-up charges.
+The following year's clash between Manchester United and another Argentinian side, Estudiantes de La Plata, was again marred by constant cynical play on the part of the South Americans.
+Worse violence would follow in the 1969 tie between Estudiantes and Italian side AC Milan, where Milan's Pierino Prati was knocked unconscious and Nestor Combin was battered by several Argentinian players - breaking his nose and cheekbone - before being dragged semi-conscious off a stretcher and arrested by Argentine police on trumped-up charges.
 The increasing violence of South American teams led to the reluctance of several European clubs to take part in the Intercontinental Cup throughout the 1970s.

 The tie also inspired a popular Celtic song, "The World Club Championship song", which describes the match as "the dirtiest game I've ever seen".

 In 2017, FIFA formally recognised all winners of the Intercontinental Cup, including Racing Club, as "world champions".